MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

         Start-AIPScan

     Alternatively, you can start the scanner from the Azure portal.
-From the **Azure Information Protection - Nodes** blade, select your scanner node, and then the **Scan now** option:
+From the **Azure Information Protection - Nodes** pane, select your scanner node, and then the **Scan now** option:

     ![Initiate scan for the Azure Information Protection scanner](./media/scanner-scan-now.png)